AI4Finance-Foundation/ElegantRL/README.md

-## An lightweight, stable, efficient DRL PyTorch implement
+## Lightweight, Stable and Efficient DRL Implementation Using PyTorch
-Many people suggested that I could call it "3-Python-file-RL (PyTorch)"
+Many people suggested to call it "3-Python-file-RL (PyTorch)"

-Model-free Deep Reinforcement Learning (DRL) Algorithm:
+Model-free Deep Reinforcement Learning (DRL) Algorithms:
-+ **DDPG, TD3, PPO(GAE), SAC, InterAC, InterSAC** (I don't add A2C and TRPO because they are no good enough.)
++ **DDPG, TD3, PPO(GAE), SAC, InterAC, InterSAC** (I don't add A2C and TRPO because they are not good enough.)
 + **DQN, DoubleDQN, DuelingDQN, GAE for discrete action**
 + More DQN (wait for adding Rainbow, Ape-X, SAC for discrete)
 + Multi-agent (wait for adding MADDPG, COMA, QMIX, QTRAN etc.)

 It is a beta version.
 The part of single-agent DRL has been finished.
 After I finish the part of multi-agent, I will officially release it.
-Maybe you can find Multi-agent in folder 'BetaWarning'.
+Also you can find Multi-agent in folder 'BetaWarning'.

-I am still learning English.
-Pardon.
-More details see ↓ (write in Chinese).
+Interested users can check more details see ↓ (written in Chinese).

-我英文差，还望包涵。更多细节，详见下方。↓
+更多细节，详见下方。↓

 知乎 [「何须天授？彼可取而代也」用于入门的强化学习库 model-free RL in PyTorch](https://zhuanlan.zhihu.com/p/127792558)

-# Show results
+# Experimental results

 You can see these gif/png ↓ in file "/Temp" in [ElegantRL](https://github.com/Yonv1943/ElegantRL/tree/master/History).